Grade level: 6th, but you could easily modify this to work with younger or older students

 Ask students to confer about the questions they wrote down.
 Which of those might be productive for further research?

 After completing the graphic organizer, ask students: OK, what do we know about this time period that we didn’t know ten minutes ago?
 What ideas do we have for further research – what sparked our interest and made us want to learn more?

 Students will break out into their book groups and work with these groups to interpret primary sources from their novel’s time period.

 Students view or listen to the provided primary sources (using laptops and/or photocopies) at a table with their group.
 Students will have bibliographic information for their items.

 Students work together to complete an analysis sheet (observations/inferences/questions) for their primary sources.
 Teachers/assistants spend at least a few minutes with each group, mostly observing student discussion, but prompting as necessary.

-Independently, students answer questions:
+Independently, students answer questions in a Google Form: